MustafaZoabi/Lab---Game-on-FPGA/README.txt

 Simply run the .sof file on the board — no need to interact with any other files.

 The game starts automatically after programming.
 Control it using the onboard switches and keyboard.

+Note: Some original files, including the QAR project and files copyrighted by Technion – Israel Institute of Technology, have been removed.
+Only the SystemVerilog (.sv) source files written by us for this project are included.